Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 that there had been a change in shipboard personnel on the Rhapsody.

 There was a new activities director who had made some minor switches.
-Yes,

-in fact, Rhapsody personnel had indeed confirmed each of our 3 dance
+there was good news.
+The new Rhapsody personnel had indeed confirmed each of our 3 dance

-classes, but there was one small change.
+classes.
+There was only one small change.

 The Sunday reception in the “Shall We Dance” Lounge had